 above & below: RENDERINGS of new North Ferry St. Pump Station at Schenectady’s Riverside Park, submitted to the public October 2017.
 (The grand, hundred-year-old tree marked with a white asterisk by the editor, is preserved in the renderings.
-Also, the façade of the Old Pump House is visible from the west.)
+Also, the façade of the Old Pump House is visible from the West Lawn.)

 – June 2017